mutantturkey/SelectiveGenomeAmplification/README.md

     SelectiveGenomeAmplification.sh PfalciparumGenome.fasta half.fasta

 SGA also comes with a easy to use user prompt called SelectiveGenomeAmplificationUI.
-It allows for a less expereienced user to use
+It allows for a less experienced user to use
 SGA without issue.

 ### Running individual steps